 Are you planning on a career as a health professional?
 Do you need practical laboratory skills that will help you get a great job in a medical research laboratory?
 Are you interested in the health field but not sure of your future career path?
 As a student in this program, you’ll gain practical lab experience and knowledge in a broad range of health science subjects, while developing crucial transferrable competencies.

 - Campus: Vancouver

 - Degree: Bachelor of Medical Laboratory Science

-- 2 yrs Length
+- Length 4 yrs

-Medical Laboratory Science is the study of the scientific principles underlying the disciplines practised in hospital and medical research laboratories such as toxicology, pathology, hematology, histology, tissue culture, molecular biology, biochemistry, medical microbiology, human physiology, clinical chemistry, genetics, immunology, parasitology, cytology, career searching skills, and instrumental analysis.
+Students enter Year 3 of the program and complete two years of study in topics which include: toxicology, pathology, hematology, histology, tissue culture, molecular biology, biochemistry, medical microbiology, human physiology, laboratory administration, clinical chemistry, genetics, immunology, parasitology, cytology, career searching skills, and instrumental analysis.

 BMLSc students gain theoretical knowledge in a broad range of subjects as well as practical, hands-on experience in a variety of lab techniques.
 Students also learn higher-order skills such as experimental design, critical thinking, giving/receiving feedback, strategies for effective group/team work and how to teach and lead discussions effectively.

 The principal library on campus for materials in the life sciences is the Woodward Biomedical Library, which houses the largest health sciences collection in western Canada.
 Principal subject areas include biology, botany, dentistry, medicine, nursing, nutrition, pharmaceutical sciences, and zoology.Send details